 It is a common clinical scenario to see someone with both severe psoriatic arthritis and skin psoriasis.
 In an ideal world this would involve a combined clinic with our local friendly dermatologist.
 For many of us, however, this is not practical for many reasons.
 The excellent Saturday morningRead Article

 Dr. Jack Cush reviews the journal reports from the past week on RheumNow.com.
 Highlights are summarized by three songs: "Stairway to Heaven", "You're No Good", and "How Long (has this been going on)".

 Many #RA pts remain on Steroids despite b/tsDMARD use!
 Study 228 #RA pts,

-Dr. Jack Cush reviews the news and journal articles from the past week on RheumNow.com.
-This week we discuss amputations, a $57 billion RA market, an FDA approved drug for Cat arthritis and drug that works in Sjogren's.
+Dr. Jack Cush reviews the news and journal reports from the past week on RheumNow.com.
+This week we discuss hipsters undergoing hip replacement, pregnancy outcomes in RA and the future of academic clinicians.

 Celebrities/famous folk who've had hip replacement: Steve Carrell

 A cross-sectional survey of academic physicians shows that approximately one-third intend to leave their institutions in the next two years.
 Burnout, lack of professional fulfillment, and other personal and organizational factors were associated with intention to leave.

 A survey wasRead Article

 A new study has found that the brain system enabling us to inhibit our own pain changes with age, and that gender-based differences in those changes may lead females to be more sensitive to moderate pain than males as older adults.Read Article

 Ultrasound subclinical synovitis is found in a third of individuals at risk of rheumatoid arthritis (RA) patients; in half of these, subclinical synovitis resolves with a favorable outcome.